galaxyproject/training-material/topics/climate/tutorials/fates/tutorial.md

 key_points:
 - CLM-FATES
 - Quick visualization of your results with Panoply
-- Create multi-site simulations with a Galaxy workflow
+- Create multi-case simulations with a Galaxy workflow
 contributors:
 - annefou